 (Last time, I managed to lift a Landcruiser to my knees)

-Fiqah, Ali’s girlfriend, walks in with a tray of drinks.
+Fiqah, walks in bringing some drinks.

 Adam: Eh jangan tah kan menyusah

 Fiqah: Inda apa-apa.
 You two are our guest

 (Oh no worries.
 You two are our guest)

 Fiqah, Ali’s girlfriend, is a bit of a bookworm and an aspiring writer.